simeononsecurity/simeononsecurity.ch/content/articles/fedramp-explained-government-cloud-security/index.en.md

 The voyage commences when a **Cloud Service Provider (CSP)** signifies its intent to seek FedRAMP authorization.
 This pivotal phase requires a profound grasp of the indispensable **NIST SP 800-53** security controls, which lay the groundwork for FedRAMP prerequisites.
 These controls encompass diverse aspects, such as access control, encryption protocols, and incident response strategies.

-### Step 2: Embarking on Security Assessment
+### Step 2: starting Security Assessment

-During this critical juncture, CSPs partner with a **Third Party Assessment Organization (3PAO)** to embark on a comprehensive security evaluation.
+During this critical juncture, CSPs partner with a **Third Party Assessment Organization (3PAO)** to starting a comprehensive security evaluation.
 This assessment scrutinizes the implementation of security measures, identifying vulnerabilities and potential threats that could compromise the system's integrity.

 ### Step 3: Strengthening Weak Links